dima666Sik/ProfITsoft-Internship/java-core-parser-hw-1/README.md

 </statistics>
 ```

-## Results of testing parsing with different count of threads
+## Results of testing parsing with different count of threads (processing three files)

 1. Test parsing with **one** thread to processing multiple JSON files take 0.250 seconds
 2. Test parsing with **two** threads to processing multiple JSON files take 0.201 seconds